philipprochazka/VSCODE_workspace/README.md

 This repository is my Personal VScode & VScodium backup for configs, workspaces, shell-profile-configs & anything I will need to configure these ID`s to my will and needs.

+[TODO] WRITE OUT windows FOLDER TREE AGAIN and this time try to not delete your 3 hour work by unsucessfull stashing OMG :D
 [TODO] COPY POWERSHELL PROFILE FROM SERVER
 [TODO] INITIATE & CONFIGURE ESLINT
 [TODO] SSH LINUX PC